daveredfern/daveredfern/style-guide.md

 Use the <code>.search-chip</code> class on any link.

+## Media object

+A media object forces an element to maintain a ratio of 16:9.
+It’s primarily used for embedding iFrame content such as YouTube where, by default, they don’t resize responsively.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2XX14tfsk4c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Utilities

 <p class="lead">Use the <code>.lead</code> class to increase the size of an element.</p>